Psalms For Life

 who will crush our oppressors!

 Restored to their land, the Israelites joyfully celebrate God’s lovingkindness before the nations.
 But now they’re starting from scratch, with Jerusalem’s destruction a living memory.
 The Edomites, the Israelites’ relatives through Esau, played a pivotal role in that catastrophe.
-Remembering how it played out really pains the Israelites since they hadn’t been aggressive toward the Edomites.
+Remembering how it played out deeply pains the Israelites since they hadn’t been aggressive toward the Edomites.
 This leads the psalmist to reflect on the Israelites’ current situation, what brought them to this point, and where they’re to go from here.

-Thank you, Jesus, that your faithfulness reaches to the clouds, but I’m very vulnerable to attack, and the way ahead is unclear.
+Thank you, Jesus, that your faithfulness reaches to the clouds, but I feel very vulnerable to attack, and the way ahead is unclear.
 Lead me against my foes, grant me your help, and give me courage.
 I know human help is worthless in such a fight as this.
 May your kingdom come, I pray.
 Amen.

 In your free moments today, pray this prayer: